SetMatchGames/squad/docs/papers/squad-paper.md

   * And in practice:
     * Large game companies employ entire teams to balance their games and still often receive harsh criticism on balance

-### Decentralized game design is viable in the near future

-Even though today's decentralized systems are limited, we believe a successful system for decentralized game design is possible in the near future, because it depends on simple principles:
-1. Game design is relatively simple and harmless.
-1. Contribution and curation are sufficient for progress.

-#### Game design is relatively simple and harmless
-This is *not* intended to belittle the difficulty of good game design (see above).
-We mean that relative to, for example, designing and building a smart energy grid, designing a game is simpler, and that the consequences of the energy grid failing are much larger than a game design failing.

-#### Contribution and curation are sufficient for progress
-This principle says that a system that supports these two, relatively simple features has no theoretical achievement limit.

-*Contribution* means things can be added to the system.
-*Curation* means contributions can be grouped arbitrarily.

-Programs can be thought of as systems that use only these two properties, and so can games.

-We believe Squad only needs to do these two things well to succeed at decentralized game design and balance.

 ## Cryptoeconomic Mechanism
 A decentralized system for contribution and curation must incentivize those two things.